zhaoxu98/zhaoxu/_pages/about.md

 # 🔥 News

+- *2024.01*: We have conducted a comprehensive review of Urban Foundation Models, offering insightful perspectives and findings.
+Access our detailed paper and repository [**HERE**][N6].
+- *2023.12*: Our latest work applies Language Model Learning (LLM) to Traffic Signal Control (TSC) tasks.
+Discover our paper, code, and demo [**HERE**][N5].
+We are currently preparing further studies for submission to KDD 2024.
 - *2023.08*: I accepted the MPhil offer from HKUST, and it was my pleasure to join [USAIL][N4] group.
 - *2023.08*: We went to Beijing to participate in [The First Research Summit of Urban Science][N3].
 Our poster was accepted by Tsinghua, and I gave a quick presentation in Urban Cup.
 - *2023.05*: 🎉 I joined the USAIL Lab of AI thrust as a research assistant at [The Hong Kong University of Science and Technology (Guangzhou Campus)][A6] <img src='./images/UST_Logo.svg' style='width: 2em;'>.
 My supervisor is [Prof. Hao Liu][N2], and our group works perfectly harmoniously.